Ashley Johnson-Barr: The Girl Who Changed the Conversation

 Central among those issues is the disproportionate rate of violence, abduction, and murder experienced by women and people in the U.S. and Canada.

-Another way Murphy aims to turn people’s attention to the MMIP/MMIW crisis is through a new short film, for which she served as executive producer: “Not Afraid,” now streaming on Omeleto.
+Another way Murphy aims to turn people’s attention to the MMIP/MMIW crisis is through a children's book she produced in 2024.
+Learn about and purchase More Like Her here.

 At just under 10 minutes, the film provides an intimate and powerful portrait of a young Native American woman navigating the grief of losing a loved one to the MMIW crisis.
 It captures both personal heartbreak and the deep resilience within Indigenous communities, and aims to be a stirring call to remembrance, justice, and healing.